-CLL is a rare blood and bone marrow disease"...
+CLL is a blood and bone ma"...

-Mechanism of Action
+Mechanism Of Action

 In clinical trials in patients with CLL, GAZYVA caused CD19 B-cell depletion (defined as CD19 B-cell counts < 0.07 x 109/L).
 Initial CD19 B-cell recovery was observed in some patients approximately 9 months after the last GAZYVA dose.
-At 18 months of follow up, some patients remain B-cell depleted.
+At 18 months of follow-up, some patients remain B-cell depleted.

-Although the depletion of B-cells in the peripheral blood is a measurable pharmacodynamic effect, it is not directly correlated with the depletion of B-cells in solid organs or in malignant deposits.
+Although the depletion of B cells in the peripheral blood is a measurable pharmacodynamic effect, it is not directly correlated with the depletion of B cells in solid organs or in malignant deposits.
 B-cell depletion has not been shown to be directly correlated to clinical response.

 The potential effects of GAZYVA on the QTc interval have not been studied.